 Because your cards are safe at home, digital wallets help eliminate the concern of your private information being stolen by credit card scanners or suspect cashiers.
 And like we mentioned before, a trusted digital wallet will encrypt your transaction data, making it virtually impossible for criminals or hackers to steal.

 Different digital wallet options offer rewards, discounts, and even cash back to attract new users.
 Shop around when choosing a digital wallet because you just may find something that pays you back.
-Just imagine, you could be pairing your digital wallet incentives with debit rewards points if you have our Free Checking with Debit Rewards account.

 If you’ve ever split the check at dinner or borrowed a few dollars for parking, you know just how frustrating it can be to pay back your friends if you don’t normally carry cash.
 Many digital wallets have peer-to-peer transfer ability, making it easy to send money to friends and family quickly without incurring any fees.